Pawel-Galkowski/Pawel-Galkowski/README.md

 ## Hello visitor 👋

-I focuse on expanding knowledge and abilities in software programming.
+I focuse on expanding knowledge and abilities in software programming. <br />
-Actually I am working in JavaScript and I am trying to create projects in the latest technologies.
+Actually I am working in JavaScript and I am trying to create projects in the latest technologies.<br />
 Secure is a one of the most important parts in my projects.

 ## 📓 I was working with: